108 Pax Booked

 This morning we will visit Khamsum Yueley Namgyal Chorten first, then drive back to Paro from Punakha (115km, about 2.5h).
 In the afternoon, explore Kyichu Lhakhang, National Museum, and Paro Dzong in Paro.

 Khamsum Yulley Namgyal Chorten is on the west bank of the Mo Chhu river.
 After across a suspension bridge, it is about 45mins' walk from the main road to the Chorten(stupa).
-The stupa was built in 1990 by Ashi Tsering Yangdon Wangchuck(the wife of King Jigme Khesar Namgyel Wangchuck) to drive off evil forces and bring peace to Bhutan and the world.
+The stupa was built in 1990 by Ashi Tsering Yangdon Wangchuck(the mother of the 5th King Jigme Khesar Namgyel Wangchuck) to drive off evil forces and bring peace to Bhutan and the world.
 This Chorten was a typical combination of the art, architecture, and traditions of Bhutan.
 It took Bhutanese carpenters, painters, and sculptors 9 years to finish this Bhutan-style pagoda.
 Also, you will get an excellent view of the Punakha Valley and Punakha Dzong there.

 Kyichu Lhakhang is one of the oldest monasteries that marks the beginning of Buddhism in Bhutan.
 It was built in 659AD by King Songtsen Gompo (Tibetan Emperor) as one of the 108 monasteries he made.
 In 1971 a Guru Temple was added by Her Majesty Azhi Keshang Choden Wangchuck, the wife of the Third King of Bhutan.
 You can see the original 7th-century Jowo Sakyamuni Statue (the same era as the one in Lhasa's Jokhang Temple) and Chenrezig with 11 heads and 1000 arms there.
 There is also a magical orange tree outside the courtyard that is said to bear fruits all year round.